timebertt/kubernetes-controller-sharding/docs/implement-sharding.md

 		// FILTERED WATCH CACHE
 		Cache: cache.Options{
 			// Configure cache to only watch objects that are assigned to this shard.
-			// This shard only watches sharded objects, so we can configure the label selector on the cache's global level.
+			// This controller only watches sharded objects, so we can configure the label selector on the cache's global level.
-			// If your shard watches sharded objects as well as non-sharded objects, use cache.Options.ByObject to configure
+			// If your controller watches sharded objects as well as non-sharded objects, use cache.Options.ByObject to configure
 			// the label selector on object level.
 			DefaultLabelSelector: labels.SelectorFromSet(labels.Set{
 				shardingv1alpha1.LabelShard("my-controllerring"): shardLease.Identity(),